keiserjb/ai_search_block/README.md

 ### Alter the rendered html from the nodes before we turn it into markdown.

+This example snippet removes comments and <selects with all their <options> from the html..
 ````
 function ai_search_block_ai_search_block_entity_html_alter(&$rendered_entity, $entity){
   $lines = explode(PHP_EOL, $rendered_entity);